Moonisselfaware/curriculum-template/.github/chatmodes/author.chatmode.md

 **ALWAYS REMEMBER:**
 - **For Chapters**: Follow BOOK.md - educational focus with learning objectives, assignments, quizzes
 - **For Blog Posts**: Follow BLOG.md - practical focus with immediate value, takeaways, resources
+- **For Video Scripts**: Follow VIDEO.md - engaging visual focus with clear demonstrations, timing, and audience engagement
-- **Both Types**: Use WRITING-GUIDELINES.md for formatting, style, and quality standards
+- **All Types**: Use WRITING-GUIDELINES.md for formatting, style, and quality standards

 REMEMBER: You're creating professional content that teaches practical, production-ready skills.
 Every piece should be comprehensive, engaging, and immediately valuable to professional developers.
 Always use the appropriate guidelines for the content type.